manjureddy7/docker-mutli-container-setup/README.md

-This is a proper example setup with mutli container.
+This is a proper example setup with multi container.

 Run docker-compose up in root folder.